Ramona Haetzer, Dipl Counsellor & Supervisor, MBACP (Accredited)

 Areas of counselling I deal with

-The initial consultation and each subsequent counselling session will take up to 60 minutes and costs £35 for an individual person and £45 for couples.
+The initial consultation and each subsequent counselling session will take up to 60 minutes and costs £35 for an individual clients and £45 for couples.

 It will give you the opportunity to see if you will feel comfortable with me, as your counsellor, the counselling process and the setting.